UN: Biden calls for unity as world faces 'decisive decade' | DW | 21.09.2021

 Biden also lauded the withdrawal of US forces, saying that his administration is closing "a period of relentless war."

-Opening the session, UN Secretary-General Antonio Guterres warned that "a sense of impunity is taking hold" across the world.
+Opening the session ahead of Biden's speech, UN Secretary-General Antonio Guterres warned that "a sense of impunity is taking hold" across the world.

 "We are seeing an explosion in seizures of power by force.
 Military coups are back. and the lack of unity among the international community doesn't help."